Alan Yarrow: Civic service

 Yarrow was appointed a Justice of the Peace (JP) for the Courts of England and Wales in London in 2007.
 Yarrow has represented the Ward of Bridge and Bridge Without since becoming a City Alderman in 2007.
 He was admitted as a Liveryman of the Worshipful Company of Fishmongers in 2007.
 He has since become a member of the International Bankers', Glaziers' and Launderers' livery companies.
 He is an Honorary Liveryman of the Worshipful Company of Scientific Instrument Makers.

 Sir Alan served as Sheriff of London for 2011–2012.
 On 28 October 2014, he was elected to succeed Dame Fiona Woolf as the 687th Lord Mayor of London, serving for 2014–15.
 His responsibilities for his annual term as Lord Mayor commenced on 9 November 2014, the day before the Lord Mayor's Show.
 Among numerous other duties, Yarrow has promoted the City of London and UK financial services worldwide in liaison with the Foreign and Commonwealth Office.

 Personal life

-Yarrow married Gillian (nee Clarke) in 1975.
+Yarrow married Gillian (née Clarke) in 1975.
 Lady Yarrow is a former teacher.
 The couple has two sons, Max and Guy.
 Lady Yarrow is Master of the Worshipful Company of Feltmakers.